learncodeutrecht/LearnCodeUtrecht/README.md

 ## Aim

-The aim of LCU is to learn programming.
+The aim of LCU is to learn, maintain and improve programming skills.

 ## Methods